AbdelrahmanAli098/AbdelrahmanAli098/README.md

 # Hi there! 👋

 I'm a **Data Scientist** specializing in machine learning and predictive analytics My work focuses on building data-driven solutions leveraging advanced AI, machine learning and deep learning .
 I have experience in data preprocessing, model development, and deployment using Python and SQL.
-🎓 I am currently senior student at Arab Open University
+I am currently a juinor data scientist and machine learning engineer

 ## My Expertise